slinderman/stats305b/lectures/05_glms.md

 Cross-validated predictive log likelihood estimates are similar to the \emph{jackknife} resampling method in the sense that it is estimating an expectation wrt the unknown data-generating distribution $p^\star$ by resampling the given data.

+## Conclusion

+Generalized linear models allow us to build flexible regression models that respect the domain of the response variable.
+Logistic regression is a special case of a Bernoulli GLM with the canonical link function.
+For categorical data, we could use a categorical distribution with the softmax link function, and for count data, we could use a Poisson GLM with exponential, softplus, or other link functions.
+Leveraging the deviance and deviance residuals for exponential family distribiutions, we can derive analogs of familiar terms from linear modeling, like the fraction of variance explained and the residual analysis.

+Next, we'll consider techniques for Bayesian analysis in GLMs, which allow for more expressive moodels.
+That will give us an excuse to _finally_ dig into Bayesian inference methods.